roomsensr/install/README.md

 ## Installation

 ## How to install
-1. Run one of the two scripts below:
-   - If you want to get all files, use the first script.
-   - If you don't need the cards folder (cards installed from HACS), use the second script.
+1. Run script below in ssh:

-    > **Make sure you are in the config directory before running these scripts.**
+    > **Make sure you are in the config directory before running script.**

-    Get all files:

     ```bash
     curl -sL  https://raw.githubusercontent.com/roomsensr/install/main/get-all.sh | bash -s
-    ```

-    Get files without cards folder:

-    ```bash
-    curl -sL  https://raw.githubusercontent.com/roomsensr/install/main/get.sh | bash -s
     ```
 2. Restart Home Assistant.
 3. Add the necessary configuration to your `configuration.yaml` file (details provided below).
 4. If you're not using cards installed using HACS, add the specified resources to Lovelace (details provided below).